medcomdk/MedComLandingPage/docs/index.md

 ## 2 Implementing a MedCom FHIR standard
-When implementing a MedCom FHIR standard, it is fundamental to understand in which context the standard should be used to ensure that the implementation fulfils the business requirements.
+When implementing a MedCom FHIR standard, it is fundamental to understand in which context the standard should be used to ensure that the implementation fulfills the business requirements.
 Therefore, it is important to understand the standard documentation for the given standard.
 Furthermore, it is essential to understand the governance, as it defines the process for how information is packaged and sent.
 <br>
 <p>&nbsp;</p>

 ### 2.1 Standard documentation
-The purpose of the standard documentation is to describe the context in which a standard should be used and which requirements the standard should fulfil.
+The purpose of the standard documentation is to describe the context in which a standard should be used and which requirements the standard should fulfill.
 Standard documentation is only provided for Medcom's FHIR standards and thus not for the generic Core or, Document or Messaging Profiles.
 The content of the standard documentation can vary between the standards.

 <!-- An implementation guide, use cases, clinical guidelines for application and testprotocols will be available for all standards -->